in

 Is my CIBC routing number the same as the SWIFT code?

-No, they are different identifiers.
+No, they are different.
 The SWIFT code uniquely identifies CIBC internationally, while the routing number identifies your specific CIBC account domestically.

 Where can I find my CIBC account number without cheques?